 Getting you and baby’s positioning correct when feeding is very important as you will spend several hours a day breastfeeding.
 You need to be well supported and comfortable so you can hold your baby close to your breast and relax without causing neck, shoulder or back strain.
 There are a variety of different positions to choose, so try out a few and decide which best suits you both.

 Engorgement can occur around day 3-5 after delivery for some mums.
 It can make latching on difficult, as the breast, especially around the nipple/areolar area, becomes flattened and taut.
-This can result in baby becoming fussy or even refusing the breast.
+This can result in your baby becoming fussy or even refusing the breast.
 Simple measures, such as hand expressing or using a breast pump to alleviate this fullness before feeding can make all the difference.
 For some mums if this is not dealt with correctly can lead onto blocked ducts and even mastitis.

 Breast fed babies feed frequently as breast milk is digested more rapidly than formula milk.
 Breastfeeding 8 – 12 times a day is normal for newborn babies, especially in the first week until the milk come in.
 The breasts respond to a supply and demand principle so the more your baby demands feeds the more milk you will supply.
 Avoiding supplementary feeds is important to establish a good supply in the early weeks and preventing nipple confusion for your baby.